tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/virtualmachinescalesets/list-all-nsgs-set.md

 ms.author: "anavin"
 manager: "narayan"
 ---
-# List all VMs in a set
+# List all NSGs in a set
-Retrieves information about the instance view of all virtual machines in the specified virtual machine scale set.
+Retrieves information about the instance view of all network security groups in the specified virtual machine scale set.

 ## Request